ccnmtl/logiclearner/README.md

 Logic Learner is an online learning tool that helps computer science, engineering, and mathematics students improve their fluency and problem solving process in writing proofs for propositional logic.

+## Logic Learner Tools

+Logic Learner makes use of Logic Learner Tools for the feedback portion of the application.
+Logic Learner Tools provides detection of syntax errors, propositional laws errors, and statement errors.
+Logic Learner Tools is found here: https://pypi.org/project/logiclearnertools/

 ## Configuration

 1. Clone